fc-minecraft/hoc2023-md/pillar2.md

 # Yellow Pillar

 ## Step 1
-This program won't get you to the Yellow Pillar.
-When you use it, you'll see what happens to the AGENT as it tries to make a bridge with blocks.
-Watch how the agent places the blocks and the mistakes it makes.
-Then, check the program and fix those mistakes.
+This code won't get you to the Yellow Pillar.
+Press the green button and watch the AGENT build.
+Notice the mistakes the AGENT makes.
+Fix those mistakes and get the AGENT to build a bridge that you can cross to the Yellow Pillar.

 #### ~ tutorialhint
 It looks like the agent is not completing the bridge.